balena-labs-research/balena-lumeo-gw/README.md

 |  No running processes found                                                 |
 +-----------------------------------------------------------------------------+
 ```

-## Pushing the code

-Flash your device with a provisioned balenaOS image from your balenaCloud dashboard (or see preloading as well)

-Use the [balena CLI](https://docs.balena.io/reference/balena-cli/) to push this code to your devices.
-The gateway should then eventually show up in your Lumeo console.

 ### see also
 This is based on https://github.com/balena-io-examples/nvidia-x86 for running NVIDIA gpus on balena.